Kubernetes: Container Orchestration for Microservices

 DATABASE_PASSWORD: "supersecret"

 Inject into pods via environment variables or mounted volumes.
 Secrets are base64 encoded, not encrypted by default.
-For real secrets, use a secrets manager integration (Vault, AWS Secrets Manager, GCP Secret Manager).
+For production secrets, integrate with a secrets manager (Vault, AWS Secrets Manager, GCP Secret Manager).

 Namespaces

-Namespaces partition a Kubernetes cluster into virtual clusters.
-They provide scope for names, resource quotas, and access control.
+Namespaces split a cluster into virtual clusters.
+They scope names, enforce resource quotas, and let you apply RBAC per team.

 kubectl get namespaces